+The initial text under CLisp is different, but not in any essential way.
 Each agent keeps track of how many sessions it has started; this counter can be seen in the file

+'''

 Leonardo/Pawn-17/demus/Process/main/State/session-nr.txt

+'''

 The session number is used for maintaining the individual's history of its own activities.
-It is reset to 0 when a clone is individualized and becomes a separate individual.
+It is reset to 0 when a copy is individualized and becomes a separate individual.

-After the startup message the session proceeds to a command-line dialog where each interaction uses a prompt of the form ses.001)

-where ses indicates that the choice of "listener" for commands is the main session listener, and the following number shows the interaction number for that listener.
+After the startup message the session may proceed to a command-line dialog where each interaction uses a prompt of the form where ses indicates that the choice of "listener" for commands is the main session listener, and the following number shows the interaction number for that listener.
 In particular situations the agent may switch to using other such listeners.